jeremylindsayni/SampleCodeForSonarQube/README.md

 # SampleCodeForSonarQube

-The outline steps for integrating the SonarQube static analysis tool into your Azure Pipeline are below:
+The outline steps for integrating the SonarQube static analysis tool into your Azure Pipeline are below.

+NOTE: The SonarQube server used in this is for demonstration purposes only - it is not production ready.
+Alternatives are installing SonarQube on your own VM, or using the cloud service https://sonarcloud.io/.

 ## Create a DevOps project and add some code